 When is the budget for the City of Lake Oswego presented?

 The budget process for developing the City's budget begins in the spring of each year with adoption by the City Council targeted for June.
 The Budget Committee has 7 elected City Council members and 7 appointed citizens, all with equal voting rights.
 After the committee reviews and recommends changes, if any, the budget is forwarded to the City Council for formal adoption prior to the end of the current fiscal year, June 30.

 Where can I get a copy of the City's budgets and/or year-end audit reports?

-The budget is available online here and the audit report here.
-Alternatively, the Finance Department at City Hall will provide a copy of the report at a cost of $20 each.
+Budgets and audit reports are available online.
+Alternatively, the Finance Department at City Hall will provide a copy of the report at a cost of $25 each.
 You may also review copies of these documents at the Library in the Reference section.

 The City's Larger Financial Picture

 How much bonded debt does the City of Lake Oswego have?

 What are the credit or bond ratings for the City of Lake Oswego?